satRdays/satRdays/content/blog/cardiff-satrday.md

 ## Beginnings

 satRday Cardiff started for my most of my friends in January 2018.
-At the first meeting of the year for the [caRdiff R User Group], I suggested to the 'regulars' that we should run a satRday in Cardiff within six months.
+At the first meeting of the year for the [caRdiff R User Group](https://www.meetup.com/Cardiff-R-User-Group/), I suggested to the 'regulars' that we should run a satRday in Cardiff within six months.

 satRday Cardiff started for me in [Budapest in September in 2016](http://budapest.satrdays.org/).
 [Steph](https://twitter.com/TheStephLocke) had successfully nudged me into not only going to the first ever satRday at nearly the last minute, but giving a talk to boot!
 I picked a "sufficiently serious topic"&trade; [^1], squashed at least a few of my bugs, slid out my slides, packed my bags and got on the plane within two weeks.
 I had never been to a programming conference before, and had an absolute blast for the whole weekend.
 The Budapest team secured some amazing content, a great location, and even better made me (and I think most people there) really welcome.